3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 Wat Arun- Open daily from 8 am–5:30 pm; 50 THB

-4.Go all out at Khao San Road
+4. Go all out at Khao San Road

-All colours gather and pour at this vibrant street that has an infectious energy and bustling crowd.
+All colours gather and pour on this vibrant street that has an infectious energy and bustling crowd.
 This is the place to experience shades of a diverse mix of people and hear tales of local culture.
-Go shopping without making a dent in your wallet at Peruse Thanon Khao San Market where you can choose from the radiant T-shirts, stylish handbags, miniature Buddha, homemade goods, phone cases and lot other cheap stuff.
+Go shopping without making a dent in your wallet at Peruse Thanon Khao San Market where you can choose from the radiant T-shirts, stylish handbags, miniature Buddha, homemade goods, phone cases anda lot of other cheap stuff.
 The add-ons are: see Bangkok’s National Gallery, ride a boat, pay a visit to the royal Wat Bowonniwet and Wat Chana Songkhram, and depart to the backpacker trails.

-1.Check out the art and artefacts of Jim Thompson House
+1. Check Out the Art and Artefacts of Jim Thompson House

 Jim-Thompson-House

-It’s the bright sunny morning and you feel motivated to have another happening day around.
-Kick start with halting at a traditional house turned into a museum and art gallery.
+It’s the a bright sunny morning and you feel motivated to have another happening day around.
+Kick start the day with halting at a traditional house turned into a museum and art gallery.
 Named after the former owner, businessman and architect Jim Thompson who made a fortune in the mid-20th century by selling Thai silk, the place houses his rare art collection.
-The six Thai-styled houses, collection of antiques, artwork, and religious artefacts, educational programs make it worth visiting.
+The six Thai-styled houses, collection of antiques, artwork, and religious artefacts, and educational programs make it worth visiting.

 Open daily at 9:00 am – 6:00 pm; 200 TBH

-2.Discover Bangkok Art and Culture centre
+2. Discover Bangkok Art and Culture Centre

 Offering the widest range art scenes, designs, poetry, drama, music compilations and seminars under one roof, the Bangkok Art and Culture Centre is the replication of the contemporary Bangkok.
 It gives an insight into the modern Thai culture and its burgeoning art.
 Listed in the popular hangout spots for students, you will find the peppy young vibe here.
 Besides treating your eyes and brains with some interesting displays, also step inside the shops, the art library and a couple of cafes serving coffee and snacks.
+You can also visit Haroon Mosque, one of the most beautiful mosques in Bangkok, offering a glimpse into the city’s rich Islamic heritage.

-3.Unwind at Lumpini Park
+3. Unwind at Lumpini Park

 Relax and sit back at the first public park in Bangkok.
-It is a multifunctional park that will open doors of a myriad of recreational and leisure activities.
+It is a multifunctional park that will open doors of to a myriad of recreational and leisure activities.
 Leave the hustle and bustle of the city behind as you take a respite and laze in the green park with the skyscrapers beyond and a lake nearby.
-From flowers like the Golden-Rain Tree and Bougainvillea to birds like Oriental Magpie Robin, the park is flourishing with real nature.
+From flowers like the Golden-Rain Tree and Bougainvillea to birds like the Oriental Magpie Robin, the park is flourishing with real nature.
 Other than the countless colourful flowers, the park is entirely man-made which presents an unparalleled beauty.
-You can have laid-back time, stroll around, play with kids, ride the paddle boats in the large lake, grab a snack at one of those outlets and practice tai chi.
+You can have a laid-back time, stroll around, play with kids, ride the paddle boats in the large lake, grab a snack at one of those outlets and practice tai chi.

-4.Learn Thai Cooking
+4. Learn Thai Cooking

-As you will fill the appetite with the kind of delicacies found in Bangkok, you would be amazed by each one of them.
+As you will fill the your appetite with the kind of delicacies found in Bangkok, you will be amazed by each one of them.
 And the popular way to take the flavours of Bangkok back home is by learning how they are cooked.
 Whether you have an interest in being in the chef’s shoes or not, the Thai cooking classes will thrill you.
 They take you through the culinary adventure, tell you about the ingredients for aroma and taste that you may have never experienced before, and provide you access to online videos too.

-5.Head to Chatuchak Weekend Market
+5. Head to Chatuchak Weekend Market

 Chatuchak Weekend Market Bangkok